sebastiangoetz/slr-toolkit/android-client/README.md

 ## Dependencies
-The project's dependency are managed with gradle.
+The project's dependency are managed with Gradle.
 The following dependencies are used:
+- Android Jetpack: Successor to the Android Support Library

-- MPAndroid chart: library for visualizing data
+- JBibtex: library for parsing bibtex files
 - JGit: library used for executing all functions relating git
+- JUnit: library for testing
+- Material Components for Android: library to help execute Material Design
-- JBibtex: library for parsing bibtex files
+- MPAndroid Chart: library for visualizing data
 - Swipecards: library for swiping cards